AllenSWDB/allenswdb.github.io/databook/background/experimental-setup.md

 # Behavioral apparatus

-Neurons in the visual system often have spatially selective receptive fields, which means they tend to respond to stimuli shown in a particular part of visual space.
-In order to repeatably show stimuli to a mouse, the mice therefore need to be head-fixed.
-For all the datasets described here, this means that mice have had a head bar that was surgically implanted prior to the experiment.
+The physiology experiments here require that mice be head-fixed.
+This allows the mouse's head to be held in a fixed position under a microscope for ophys or under electrode manipulators for ephys.
+For all the physiology datasets described here, this means that mice have had a head bar that was surgically implanted prior to the experiment.
 For more details about the head bar see {cite:t}`groblewski2020`.

 :::{figure} ../resources/Groblewski_head_fixed_mouse.jpg
 ---